Understanding Cloud-Optimized GeoTIFF Structure

 2. Internal Overviews (Pyramids)

 COGs embed lower-resolution copies of the base imagery within the same file.
 These overviews are stored as additional IFDs, each referencing progressively downsampled tile grids.
 When a client requests a regional overview or a web map tile, the server serves the appropriate IFD instead of reading and resampling the full-resolution data.
-For strategies on balancing storage overhead against rendering latency, see Optimizing COG overviews for web mapping performance.
 Properly configured overviews prevent the “over-fetching” penalty that commonly plagues dashboard and visualization layers.

 3. Compression & Predictor Alignment

 COGs mandate lossless compression to preserve analytical integrity while minimizing storage footprint.
 Common algorithms include DEFLATE, LZW, and ZSTD.
-Crucially, COGs pair compression with horizontal predictors (typically Predictor=2 or Predictor=3).
+Crucially, COGs pair compression with horizontal predictors: Predictor=2 for integer data and Predictor=3 for floating-point data.
 Predictors store the difference between adjacent pixel values rather than raw values, which dramatically improves compression ratios for continuous raster data like elevation models or multispectral reflectance.
-Misaligned predictors or mismatched compression schemes can silently degrade read performance or break downstream array operations.
+Mismatched predictor types or mismatched compression schemes can silently degrade read performance or corrupt pixel values during decompression.

 4. Image File Directory (IFD) Architecture

 The TIFF specification organizes metadata and data pointers into IFDs.
-A valid COG contains a primary IFD for the base resolution, followed by sequential IFDs for each overview level.
+A valid COG contains a primary IFD for the base resolution, followed by sequential IFDs for each overview level, stored in the file before the full-resolution pixel data.
 Each IFD stores critical tags: TileWidth, TileLength, Compression, PhotometricInterpretation, and spatial reference identifiers.
 When working with multi-band or multi-temporal datasets, understanding how IFDs chain together is essential for Mastering CRS Transformations in Rasterio, as coordinate reference system definitions are embedded directly within these directory entries.

 Production-Ready Validation Workflow